jeff-makes/trih-vault/docs/PRD-Pipeline.md

 From the text provided, perform the following tasks:
 Identify key historical figures mentioned.
 Do NOT include the hosts, Tom Holland and Dominic Sandbrook.
 Do NOT include producer or staff names mentioned in a credits list.
 Identify key geographical places or locations central to the narrative.
 Infer a numeric year span (yearFrom, yearTo) for the main historical period discussed.
-If the episode covers multiple distinct periods or no specific historical period (e.g., mythology, ghosts), you MUST return "NA" for both yearFrom and yearTo.
+If the episode covers multiple distinct periods or no specific historical period (e.g., mythology, ghosts), you MUST return `null` for both yearFrom and yearTo.
 Extract up to five short, key themes or topics that summarize the episode's subject matter.
 Return your analysis ONLY as a single, valid JSON object with the following schema:
 ```json